JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 but as such is not a real HTML attribute.
 This distinction allows us to ignore such symbols when looking for references.

 abstract
-: Some symbols may have a lot in common with each other and one can use abstract symbols as their super symbol, currently only Web Types symbols can inherit from others.
+: Some symbols may have a lot in common with each other and one can use abstract symbols as their super symbol.
+For performance reasons, only statically defined symbols ([](websymbols_web_types.md), Custom Element Manifest) can inherit from other statically defined symbols.
+For dynamically defined symbols you should use regular class inheritance.

 extension
 : Specifies whether the symbol is an extension.
 When matched along with a non-extension symbol it can provide or override some properties of the symbol, or it can extend its scope contents.

+## HTML support

+{#attributeValue}

+attributeValue
+: A special property to support symbols representing HTML attributes.
+It can specify the kind (plain, expression, no-value), type (boolean, number, string, enum, complex, of-match), whether an attribute value is required, a default value and the result type of value expression in the appropriate language.
+If `COMPLEX` type is set, the value of `langType` will be used and if `OF_MATCH`, the type of the `symbol` will be used.
+When merging information from several segments in the WebSymbolMatch, first non-null property values take precedence.
+By default - when properties are `null` - attribute value is of plain type and is required.

 ## Methods
 {#query-methods}